hanpfei/audio-echo/app/src/main/cpp/oboe/samples/parselib/README.md

 A concrete implementation of `InputStream` that reads data from a memory block.

 ## **wav** Classes
-Contains classes to read/load audio data in WAV format.
+Contains classes to read/load src.audio data in WAV format.
 WAV format files are "Microsoft Resource Interchange File Format" (RIFF) files.
 WAV files contain a variety of RIFF "chunks", but only a few are required (see 'Chunk' classes below)

 ### Utility
 #### AudioEncoding
-Defines constants for various audio encodings
+Defines constants for various src.audio encodings

 ### WavTypes
 Support for **RIFF** file types and managing FOURCC data.